suhas11A/lean_game/meetings.md

 quantifier elimination levels have both quantifiers in the goal and assumption
 - many confuse introduction and elmination so this is confusing, so save the current thm for a later exercise

+**July 1**
+- L10 section 1.1 change to use by_contra
+- difference in writing styles, we will let it be for now
+- getting increasingly frustrated with simp, how to resolve (for now just do everything in small steps with rewrite and apply, no simp)